HellBrick/AsyncCollections/README.md

 AsyncBatchQueue<int> queue = new AsyncBatchQueue<int>( 9999, TimeSpan.FromSeconds( 5 ) );
 queue.Add( 42 );

-//	this will asynchronously return a batch of 1 item after the specified flushPeriod has passed IReadOnlyList<int> batch = await queue.TakeAsync();
+//	this will asynchronously return a batch of 1 item in 5 seconds IReadOnlyList<int> batch = await queue.TakeAsync();
 ```